 George Scott also helped modernize Charlotte’s accounting systems for the city’s administration and water department.
 He also was recognized by the state for drafting of North Carolina’s first certified public accountant law, and he was appointed by the governor to the state board of accountancy.

 Randolph Scott left Charlotte in 1917 when he went to fight in World War I. After returning home, he went to Georgia Tech, with dreams of being an All-American football player until he suffered from a back injury.
-He then became a Tar Heel when he transferred to the University of North Carolina and studied textile engineering and manufacturing.
+He then became a Tar Heel when he transferred to the University of North Carolina (UNC) and studied textile engineering and manufacturing.

 Scott’s grave in Charlotte, N.C.
 His wife Patricia is buried here with him.

 It was in 1927 that Scott left his home of Charlotte, N.C. and traveled to Hollywood with a letter of introduction from his father to Howard Hughes.
 He was able to meet Hughes and score a screen test with Cecil B. DeMille.

 Randolph Scott acted in musicals with Fred Astaire and Ginger Rogers and starred in comedies, but he found his niche in westerns.

 “They have been the mainstay of the industry ever since its beginning.
 And they have been good to me.
 Westerns are a type of picture which everybody can see and enjoy,” Scott said.
 “Westerns always make money.
 And they always increase a star’s fan following.”

 Though he acted with the top Hollywood stars of the 1930s and 1940s, he is underrated and not as well known today as his best friends Fred Astaire and Cary Grant.

 His last role was an aging gun slinger in Sam Peckinpah’s “Ride the High Country” (1962), after which he didn’t return to films, living the remainder of his life in Beverly Hills.